 Moms are often portrayed in our society as being selfless.
 But taking the best care of our kids starts with an honest look in the mirror.
 If the woman peering back has dark circles under her eyes and a teeth-clenching grimace, it’s time for some self-care.

 “Moms are often more effective when they take time out for themselves, such as getting their nails or hair done, going shopping, talking to a friend on the phone or turning up the music to a favorite song before picking the kids.
-It’s about being good to yourself so you can give your best back to your children,” says Jaime-Lee Brown, vice president of community services for Community Partners, which run several BRIDGES sites across the county.
+It’s about being good to yourself so you can give your best back to your children,” says Jaime-Lee Brown, chief strategic initiatives officer for Community Partners of South Florida, which runs several BRIDGES sites across the county.

 Think you’re too busy to make a little time for yourself?
 Think again:

 2. EAT HEALTHY.
 Take a few extra moments at the grocery and enjoy the brightly colored offerings in the fresh fruit and vegetable aisles.
 Choose one new-to-you healthy food to try.
 Chew slowly.
 Savor the experience of eating a non-processed food.
 Or pick out a small packet of dry tea packed with antioxidants, which may boost the immune system and keep you healthier.
-Prepare a hot, aromatic cup in your favorite mug to enjoy at the end of a busy day.
+Prepare a hot, aromatic cup in your favorite mug to enjoy at the beginning or end of a busy day.

 4. BE QUIET.
-Solo activities such as reading, coloring, journaling, gardening or grooming your pet can be very calming and meditative.
-Try tending to potted plants or walking outside in one the many natural areas of Palm Beach County.
+Solo activities such as reading, coloring, journaling, gardening or grooming your pet can be calming and meditative.
+Try tending to potted plants or walking in one the many natural areas of Palm Beach County.
 Be intentional about finding a space in which to listen to the deeper stirrings of your soul.
 Silence your cell phone and avoid the tendency to chronicle your adventures on social media.
 Instead, focus completely on the antics of a single lizard, bird or squirrel.

 6. ARRANGE REGULAR CHILD CARE.
 Don’t feel guilty about asking a relative or a close friend to watch your kids for an hour here or there to do something besides those necessary appointments and errands.
 If money’s an issue, swap child care with other trusted moms so everyone gets a short break.
-(Your kids will have fun, too!)
+(Your kids will have fun too!)